Cameron Brate Player Prop Bets for the NFL Playoffs | Tampa Bay vs. Los Angeles 1/23/2022

 Matchup vs. Los Angeles

-- Brate has averaged 31.3 receiving yards per game over his three career matchups against the Rams, 14.8 more than his over/under in Sunday's game.
+- Against the Rams, Brate has averaged 31.3 receiving yards per game over his three career matchups, 14.8 more than his over/under for Sunday's game.

-- Brate, in three matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.
+- Brate has caught a touchdown pass versus the Rams once, but did not have multiple TDs in that game.

-- This week Brate will face the NFL's 24th-ranked pass defense (263.3 yards allowed per game).

 Recent Performances

-- In last week's outing against the Eagles, Brate picked up 29 yards on three receptions.
+- In last week's game against the Eagles, Brate racked up three catches for 29 yards.

-- Brate has chipped in with seven receptions for 46 yards and one touchdown in his last three games.
-He's been targeted nine times, producing 15.3 yards per game.
+- Brate's stat line in his last three games shows seven catches for 46 yards and one touchdown.
+He averaged 15.3 receiving yards per game and was targeted nine times.

 Brate's Tampa Bay Teammates